Citroën C5 Aircross: Features

 On the technical side, the C5 Aircross is part of the Citroën "Advanced Comfort" program.
 Efforts have focused, in particular, on interior space and interior luminosity (notably through a large panoramic sliding roof) and on suspension comfort, via a new progressive hydraulic thrust system.

 The C5 Aircross is equipped with optional 12.3-inch TFT digital dashboard screen and an 8-inch capacitive HD touchscreen.
 In terms of driving aids, the C5 Aircross offers optional automatic emergency braking, blind spot monitoring or adaptive cruise control (with automatic stop).
 A torque vectoring system marketed as the Grip Control and start assist are also available.
 Lane-keeping assistance and traffic sign recognition were optional.

 The European version has a choice of two petrol engines: the 1.2-litre PureTech 130 PS and the 1.6-litre PureTech 180 PS, as well as two diesel versions: the 1.5-litre BlueHDi 130 PS and the 2.0-litre BlueHDi 180 PS.
 Depending on the version, these different engines can be coupled to a six-speed manual gearbox, or an eight-speed EAT8 automatic transmission.

 The C5 Aircross is also the first Citroën vehicle equipped with a plug-in hybrid powertrain.
 Introduced in November 2019, the plug-in hybrid system combines a PureTech 180 petrol engine that develops 180 PS with an 80 kW electric motor, with a fully-electric range of around 50 km under WLTP testing standards.

-Chinese market

 Sales in China started in late 2017.
 The engine options in China are the standard modern turbocharged 1.6-litre (350THP) and 1.8-litre (380THP) engines that are used as well in the Chinese Citroën C5 and C6 and the Peugeot 4008 and 5008 and the Peugeot 508 and some DS models.
 All these models use the 6 speed third-generation Tiptronic automatic transmission.
 The European and Chinese cars are largely identical, apart from the engine and gearbox options.
 In the interior, the European version has three individual adjustable and foldable seats, while the Chinese model has a fixed folding 60:40 bench at the back.